Community Engagement Student Grants

 Yes, students are encouraged to collaborate with others, especially those from different majors.

-Can I receive funding from multiple ACE Student Scholars Grants simultaneously?
+Can I receive funding from multiple CE Student Grants simultaneously?

-No, students cannot have funding from more than one ACE Student Scholars Grant at the same time.
+No, students cannot have funding from more than one CE Student Grant at the same time.

 • Budget and Reporting Questions